-Sharp losses for banks, health care stocks pull indexes down
+Sharp losses for health care stocks, banks pull indexes down

-NEW YORK (AP) — U.S. stocks are in decline Tuesday morning as Johnson & Johnson and Cardinal Health lead health care companies lower and weak trading results from Goldman Sachs drag down bank stocks.
+NEW YORK (AP) — U.S. stocks are falling Tuesday as Johnson & Johnson and Cardinal Health lead health care companies lower and weak trading results from Goldman Sachs drag down bank stocks.
 Stock indexes in Europe are tumbling after the British government called for a surprise early election next month.

 Stocks are coming off their biggest one-day gain since March 1, when all four major indexes set record highs.
-They’ve mostly traded lower since then.
+Stocks have mostly traded lower since then, although the Nasdaq topped that record in late March.

 HEALTH CARE WOES: Health care products giant Johnson & Johnson fell after investors were disappointed with its sales.
-The company’s revenue was weaker than expected as sales of its Crohn’s disease drug Remicade declined 6 percent.
-The company also said growth for many consumer health products slowed down and payers demanded bigger rebates on treatments for cardiovascular ailments, diabetes, and other primary care products.
-Its stock lost $4.05, or 3.2 percent, to $121.67.
+The company’s top-selling Crohn’s disease drug Remicade fell 6 percent.
+The company also said growth for many consumer health products slowed down and payers demanded bigger rebates on treatments for cardiovascular ailments, diabetes, and primary care products.
+Its stock lost $4.44, or 3.5 percent, to $121.28.

 Most Read Stories